 Aldo Rafael Forte

-Aldo Rafael Forte (born 1953, Havana, Cuba) is now retired from the United States Air Force after 26 years on active duty as composer/arranger, his last assignment (16 years) having been with the USAF Heritage of America Band.
+Aldo Rafael Forte (b.
+1953, Havana, Cuba) is now retired from the United States Air Force after 26 years on active duty as composer/arranger, his last assignment (16 years) having been with the USAF Heritage of America Band.
 He is now working as a freelance composer/arranger and is in his 14th year as Professor of Composition at Christopher Newport University in Newport News, Virginia.
 Forte is also active as a guest composer/conductor, clinician, and adjudicator.

 Forte came to the United States at the age of nine.
 He was exposed to music at an early age by his father, a professor of mathematics and amateur classical guitarist and guitar maker.
 The composer spent his formative years in Huntsville, Alabama.
 Forte has studied composition with Ross Lee Finney, William Presser, and Robert Jager.
 He holds music degrees from Tennessee Technological University and the University of Southern Mississippi.